NicolasHug/Surprise/doc/source/index.rst

 Welcome to Surprise' documentation!
 ===================================

-`Surprise <https://nicolashug.github.io/Surprise/>`_ is an open source Python library that provides with tools to build and evaluate the performance of many recommender system prediction algorithms.
-Its goal is to make life easy(-ier) for reseachers, teachers and students who want to play around with new recommender algorithms ideas and teach/learn more about recommender systems.
+`Surprise <https://nicolashug.github.io/Surprise/>`_  is an easy-to-use open source Python library for recommender systems.
+Its goal is to make life easier for reseachers who want to play around with new algorithms ideas, for teachers who want some teaching materials, and for students.

 If you're new to `Surprise <https://nicolashug.github.io/Surprise/>`_, we invite you to take a look at the :ref:`getting_started` guide, where you'll